-When absent for more than five (5) consecutive days because of illness, a student must bring a statement from a doctor or health clinic verifying the illness or condition that caused the student's extended absence from school.
+When absent for more than three (3) consecutive days because of illness, a student must bring a statement from a doctor or health clinic verifying the illness or condition that caused the student's extended absence from school or these days will be counted as unexcused.

-- 4. Long-term or chronic illness must be verified by a physician's written statement and a parent should have on-going contact with the Principal or his/her designee for the duration of the illness. - 5 Third (3rd) and subsequent tardy (minor/moderate student incident) in any class per semester will be referred to the Principal or his/her designee. - 6.
+4. Long-term or chronic illness must be verified by a physician's written statement and a parent should have on-going contact with the Principal or his/her designee for the duration of the illness.
+In the event of a long-term or chronic illness during which the student is not able to access his/ her educational program into which he/she was IEP'd (longer than 10 consecutive days), NMSBVI is required to hold an addendum IEP in order to consider a change of placement in order to address educational needs in a different setting.

+- 5 Third (3rd) and subsequent tardy (minor/moderate student incident) in any class per semester will be referred to the Principal or his/her designee. - 6.
 A tardy will not be excused unless they are verified doctor/dental appointments or the tardy is verified by the Principal.